RobinHawiz/robinhawiz/README.md

 Hopefully after I get my college degree I'll become a competent fullstack developer.

-Although it's important to keep in mind that there's allways something new to learn, no matter at what stage you are in your career. <br/>**There's a quote that describes this in a beautiful way:**
+Although it's important to keep in mind that there's always something new to learn, no matter at what stage you are in your career. <br/>**There's a quote that describes this in a beautiful way:**

 *"For I was conscious that I knew practically nothing..."*